uksysadmin/OpenStackInstaller/README.md

         * Private range defined: 10.0.0.0/24
         * Floating range is 192.168.2.0/24
         * Hardware virtualization is defined (kvm)
+	* Installation will partition /dev/sdb and create LVM volume by default

+	Note: To disable Cinder creating a partition on /dev/sdb comment out:

+	# CINDER_DEVICE=/dev/sdb

+	WARNING!
+Do NOT set this to be your boot disk, e.g. /dev/sda

 4. Run the installer: